- June 4, 2018

 - Categories: Personal Injury

 The Times report notes that 28 people since 2006 died and 45 others suffered injuries from carbon monoxide after they mistakenly believed their vehicles had been shut off.
+With these tragedies coming to light, many are seeking the guidance of a vehicle injury lawyer.
 The report is highlighting the efforts some groups are making to encourage new laws for auto manufacturers to fight the problem.

 A keyless ignition system allows the driver to start a vehicle by pressing a button in the vehicle; the electronic key fob is in their purse or pocket.
 The technology first came to America in the early 2000s.